Media Technology Engineer

 Salary range information will be provided to applicants who are contacted for an interview

 One of our core values at KQED is that we are better together, and that we commit to learning, growth, and holding ourselves accountable.
 We value the contributions of marginalized people in society — including Black, Indigenous, and all people of color, people with disabilities, and LGBTQIA+ people — and we believe that these communities must be centered in the work we do, and we strongly encourage members of these communities to apply.

-This role will be working onsite at KQED's newly renovated headquarters.
-KQED requires employees to be fully vaccinated against COVID-19, or to provide documentation of a need for exemption.
+This role will work hybrid between working in KQED's newly renovated headquarters and working remotely.
+KQED requires employees to be fully vaccinated against COVID-19.

 The successful candidate will be required to join National Association of Broadcast Employees and Technicians (NABET) Local 51.